A coach is someone who can give correction without causing resentment.

 We all dislike the traditional performance review.
-People hate going in for them and managers hate writing them.
-Traditional performance reviews are 90% rear view mirror and 10% (if you’re lucky) discussion on the future.
+Employees hate going in for them and managers hate writing them.
+Traditional performance reviews are 90% rearview mirror and 10% (if you’re lucky) discussion about the future.
 But feedback is still critically important, so what should take the place of the traditional review?

-From that information, a next step is created – usually an experiment.
-The experiment in this case could include some form of additional training, a tweak to some behavior, and so forth.
-This experiment is run and the results analyzed and, if successful, it becomes part of the new standard.
-If not successful, it is learned from or further analyzed.
-Then another next step experiment is identified and run.
-Each of these experiments should be fairly small, therefore fairly rapid, creating ongoing further movement with little downside risk from failure.
+Once the obstacles are identified, the next step is to create an experiment to overcome them, one at a time.
+The experiment could include some form of additional training, a tweak to some behavior, and so forth.
+If the experiment is successful, it becomes part of the new standard.
+If not, the learner analyzes what went wrong and tries a new one.
+Each of these experiments should be fairly small and rapid, creating ongoing forward movement withlittle downside risk of failure.